EmotiBit/EmotiBit_Docs/Getting_Started.md

 - Add the WiFi credentials by changing `myWifiNetwork` to the name of your WiFi network and change `myPassword`to the password for your WiFi network.
 - Save the file onto your microSD card.
 Eject the SD-Card from your computer.

-**Pro tip**: If you use multiple WiFi networks and want your EmotiBit to automatically connect to whichever one is in range, simply add both networks to the WifiCredentials array in the config file like this: {"WifiCredentials": [{"ssid": "myWifiNetwork1", "password" : "myPassword1"},{"ssid": "myWifiNetwork2", "password" : "myPassword2"}]}.
+**Pro tip**: If you use multiple WiFi networks and want your EmotiBit to automatically connect to whichever one is in range, simply add both networks to the WifiCredentials array in the config file like this:<br> `{"WifiCredentials": [{"ssid": "myWifiNetwork1", "password" : "myPassword1"},{"ssid": "myWifiNetwork2", "password" : "myPassword2"}]}.`

 **Note: EmotiBit only supports the 2.4GHz band for WiFi.
 Also, currently there is no support for enterprise networks.**